Water Street District (Henderson, Nevada): History

 Henderson sought to remove businesses such as pawn shops and bail bond agents by 2003, as part of its redevelopment efforts.
 A significant shopping demographic for the Water Street District would be the 8,000 workers in the nearby area, including city employees and those working at St. Rose Dominican Hospital.
 The city rezoned some nearby residential areas for possible future redevelopment, although this has yet to take place.
 An art gallery opened on Water Street in 2003, and was the first of several to open over the next three years as the city sought to attract hipsters to the area.
 Public art pieces such as murals were also added.

 The city had issued a downtown revitalization strategy report in 2002, but its vision did not pan out due to the Great Recession (2007–2009).
 Two high-rise condominium projects – City Tower and Water Street Commons – were postponed due to poor economic conditions, ultimately going unbuilt.
 A third condominium project, Parkline Lofts, was also canceled.
 Existing businesses struggled in the years to come.

 During 2008, the city passed a commercial rent incentive program to attract businesses to Water Street.
 The following year, the city approved a $1.5 million project to improve the area's natural gas infrastructure.
 Ongoing road construction and improvements resulted in forced closures for several businesses.
 As of 2011, the redevelopment agency had spent more than $60 million on the downtown area over the course of 16 years.

 In 2013, city officials hoped to bring several lounges to Water Street in an effort to add nightlife to the area.
 A year later, city planners issued a revised strategy report for reviving downtown.
 The plan would include loosened restrictions in order to attract more developers to the area, which had a population of 4,100 at the time.
 Another road improvement project, totaling $10.6 million, was underway in 2017.

 Several restaurants opened in 2018, including one by rapper Flavor Flav.
 Several arch signs were also installed over Water Street to welcome visitors.
 With the new business openings, Henderson officials believed that redevelopment efforts over the preceding two decades had begun to pay off.
-Interest among developers had been renewed following the announcement that the Henderson Silver Knights hockey team would open an arena on Water Street.
+Interest among developers had been renewed following the announcement that the Henderson Silver Knights, an American Hockey League team, would open an arena on Water Street.
 An uptick in Water Street visitation was attributed to a growing population nearby.